Are you passionate about creative writing, longing to craft the next great American novel?

 It’s all part of the rising action.

-The Star Wars example shows that rising action can have many heart-pounding action sequences and essential plot points that move the story forward toward the ultimate climax.
+The Star Wars example shows that rising action can include heart-pounding action sequences and essential plot points that move the story forward toward the ultimate climax.

-One of the essential rules of literature and storytelling is to “show, not tell.”
+One of the essential rules of literature is to “show, not tell.”
 Therefore, rising action should start with your characters doing something rather than explaining something.

-Start with action.
-Have your characters do something that moves the story forward.
-They’re embarking upon their journey, picking up the life-changing book, or meeting the person that will guide them toward their destiny.
+Have your characters do something that moves the plot forward.
+They’re embarking upon their journey, picking up the life-changing book, or meeting the person who will guide them toward their destiny.

 Let your plot outline guide your rising action.